G4brielMedeiros/G4brielMedeiros/README.md

 - Python
 - C# .NET
 ## About
-I'm a Junior Programmer learning Web Development, currently focused on a **SpringBoot/Angular** stack.
+I'm a Junior Web Developer, currently focused on a **SpringBoot/Angular** stack.
 I am looking for career opportunities that make use of my skills and challenge me to learn more.

 I'm a self-taught Junior Web Developer, currently focused on a SpringBoot/Angular stack.
 Looking for career opportunities that make use of my skills and challenge me to learn more.